 The card offers the 5% rate on all purchases in categories that rotate every three months at the end of the calendar quarter.
 Recent categories include gas stations, grocery stores, Amazon.com, department stores, and Android and Apple Pay.
 You won’t necessarily get a ton of value from the 5% every quarter, but some quarters you may find yourself reaching the $1,500 in combined bonus purchases per quarter.
 The bonus is worth up to $300 per year.

 The card has no annual fee, which makes it a no-brainer for such a valuable card.
 For those looking for balance transfer deals, Chase Freedom offers 0% APR for 15 months after opening a new account on purchases and balance transfers.

 This card currently offers a $150 welcome bonus after spending $500 on purchases in the first three months after opening a new account.
 That is a huge value on its own for a card with no annual fee.

 Chase Freedom Unlimited Basics

 Freedom Unlimited gives you a flat rate awards opportunity with no rotating categories to track.
 This card offers a flat rate 1.5% cash back on all purchases, with no limit.
-Depending on your purchase habits, that extra 0.5% on all purchases, but a lower rate on the rotating category purchases, will still leave you ahead.
-It really depends on your spending habits.
+Depending on your purchase habits, that extra 0.5% on all purchases — but a lower rate on the rotating category purchases — could still leave you ahead.
+It really depends on your spending patterns.